Agree with our rating?

 Variable Contract Terms

-Merchants who accept a “free terminal” may be subject to a 24-month service agreement, which is a common practice when a provider gives away equipment.
-The cancellation fees under the 24-month agreement may vary based on the type of equipment, so business owners are strongly encouraged to read their contracts before signing any documents.
+Merchants opting for a “free terminal” might be subject to a 24-month service agreement, a common condition for receiving complimentary equipment.
+The cancellation fees within this 24-month term can differ depending on the equipment’s type, urging business owners to thoroughly review their contracts prior to commitment.

 Virtual Terminal and Payment Gateway Pricing